moneroexamples/private-testnet/README.md

 ## Making transfers

 Mined blocked require confirmation of 60 blocks.
-So before you can make any transfers between the wallets, need to mine at least 60 blocks.
+So before you can make any transfers between the wallets, we need to mine at least 60 blocks.
 Until then, the wallets will have `unlocked balance` equal to 0.
 In contrast, for regular transfers between wallets to be unlocked it takes 6 blocks.

 ## Example screenshots